 The Climb UP Timberline Falls

-And We Arrived to Peaceful Sky Pond
+And We Arrived at Peaceful Sky Pond

 And then we found magic in Rocky Mountain National Park!
-A group of young people in a very packed Subaru stopped and gave us a ride to our car.
-We were sitting on top of each other and everyone was a little stinky from hiking.
+A group of young people in a packed Subaru stopped and gave us a ride to our car.
+We were sitting on top of each other, and everyone was a little stinky from hiking.
 But who cares!
 We were grateful for their generosity.
 And we were all happy to have enjoyed the beautiful day in Rocky Mountain National Park!

 Frequent Questions about Hiking the Sky Pond Trail